-Circus is a process & socket manager.
-It can be used to monitor and control processes and sockets.
+Circus can be used to monitor and control processes and sockets.

 Circus can be driven via a command-line interface or programmatically through its python API.
+Circus is designed using ZeroMQ.
+See Design for more details.

-It shares some of the goals of Supervisord, BluePill and Daemontools.
 If you are curious about what Circus brings compared to other projects, read Why should I use Circus instead of X?.